 For instance, my own denomination, the Church of the Nazarene, had two American missionaries imprisoned for a time in Mozambique when a Marxist government came to power when that country gained its independence from Portugal.
 One wonders if these missionaries would have been imprisoned if their sending base had been a country seen as politically less-threatening.
 A study of the evangelization of the Vikings (and of the Germanic peoples too) should give missionary sending agencies further encouragement to embrace the trend of developing a strong missionary force from third-world countries.

 I think of my own denomination, the Church of the Nazarene.
 About 75% of our world membership lives in countries other than the U.S., Canada and the British Isles.
-Yet, the overwhelming bulk of our missionary force carries passports from those three countries.
+Yet, a large part of our missionary force carries passports from those three countries.
 Fortunately, there is interest in the top leadership for increasing the percentage of Nazarene missionaries from other countries.5 [Note: By 2021, we arrived at the point where Nazarene missionaries were being sent out from about 60 different countries. ]

 May the Lord continue to guide us as we learn lessons from the entire history of the expansion of Christianity.